k8port/device-management-system/README.md

-content = """
-= SPEC-001: Multi-Tenant SaaS for Task-Based Device Management for Parents and Children
+# Device Management System for Families
-:sectnums:
-:toc:

-== Background
+## Background

 Parents often struggle to strike a balance between granting their children access to devices and ensuring accountability for household responsibilities.
 With the rise of digital devices as both tools and entertainment, managing screen time has become a significant concern.
 To address this, a solution is needed that motivates children to complete chores and tasks in exchange for device privileges.